l4b4r4b4b4/speech-io-server/README.md

     ```bash
     docker compose down
     ```
-7.  **Configuration Note:** Once running, configuration changes should ideally be made by editing the `config.yaml` file within the container (e.g., using `docker compose exec dia-tts-server nano /app/config.yaml`) or via the UI, rather than relying on the `.env` file (unless resetting).
+7.  **Configuration Note:** Once running, configuration changes should ideally be made by editing the `config.yaml` file within the container (e.g., using `docker compose exec speech-io-server nano /app/config.yaml`) or via the UI, rather than relying on the `.env` file (unless resetting).

 ### Docker Volumes